New Year begins with Board Meeting...

 Andrews says the Chamber supplements economic development efforts...

-Andrews said the Chamber will become "more engaged" in economic development in coming years.
+Andrews said the Chamber will become "more engaged" in economic development in

-The former Wayne County Sheriff and Richmond mayor said the Chamber is also an advocacy group for business.
-And he will chair an upcoming Health Care Task Force to determine area health costs and will provide that information to its members.
+advocacy group for business.
+And he will chair an upcoming Health Care Task Force to determine area health costs and

 The Chamber is privately funded through memberships.